AUGUST 2016

 – Brandon LaBelle, Lexicon of the mouth, poetics and politics of voice and the oral imaginary.

 To conjure is to evoke through spell or magic.
 It is to call up, to summon and to command spirits.
 In the above quote LaBelle is reflecting on the very power of voicing.
 Throughout time the voice has brought ‘things to life, and named them’ (Brandon LaBalle, Lexicon of the mouth).
 It is by announcing what is that we create the world.
 We summon, we command.
-This can be understood conceptually, or physically such as the practice of shamans using voice to heal the sick or expel bad spirits.
+This can be understood conceptually, or physically.
 We lend great power to our vocal imagination.

 If I sing the word sea, do I not conjure that sea, does it not thunder through the walls and swell about the feet.
-If I sing death, over and over and over, do I summon it here, do we all feel it’s deathly claws tickling our skin. – my notebook
+If I sing death, over and over and over, do I summon it here, do we all feel it’s claws our skin. – notebook

-The practice of keening (traditional irish lamenting over the dead) is not sung out of a funeral setting out of fear of conjuring death.
-The special sounding of the voice through song, weaves like a spell affecting our spirit.
-We often speak of the spirit and the soul in relation to song, the voice being that invisible part of ourselves, it is therefore capable of dwelling with the other invisible elements.
+The practice of keening (traditional irish lamenting over the dead) is not sung anywhere but at a funeral, for fear of conjuring death.
+The special sounding of the voice through song is like a spell affecting our spirit.
+We often speak of the spirit and the soul in relation to song, the voice being an invisible part of ourselves, therefore capable of dwelling with those other invisible elements.

 Spirit, is understood as the vital principle of conscious life, that which animates the body.
 What spirit actually is, is debatable; blood, energy, electricity.
 Either way, a song can lift or lower the spirit.
 The song possesses us, it takes up roots in our own body.
-Like something from the Exorcist, it occupies us.
+It occupies us.

 I have often been overcome with a distinct emotion of joy, grief or sadness, quite uncontrollably.
-It’s like the song has pierced me very cleanly, found what it wanted, and pulled it right out, so my quivering self is on the surface of my skin rather than buried deep inside the flesh. – my notebook
+It’s like the song has pierced me very cleanly, found what it wanted, and pulled it right out, so my self is on the surface rather than buried inside. – notebook

 ‘To sing in the voice of the criminal was to embody the experience of one entirely subjugated before the will of the lord’